Join us!

 “Bolara 60 was a hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
 It is challenging, sometimes non-stop, and hard work so not for the faint-hearted, and with huge bonuses of a beautiful setting and gorgeous food and company.
 And you couldn’t ask for better hosts: Anna and Matt are interesting, and interested, people.
 I highly recommend Bolara 60!”
 (Eleanor, UK)

-We look for people who will really enjoy working at Bolara 60, people who bring a positive attitude as well as useful skills.
-It is an opportunity to learn how a rural guesthouse works; to develop your cooking, gardening, housekeeping and management skills, perhaps in a completely new context; to meet guests from near and far; and to spend time in a beautiful peaceful rural area, learning about food, culture and society in Istria.
-All positions will suit people who thrive in a busy social context, who want to do and learn about everything that Bolara 60 has to offer, and who are ready to get stuck into any job, hard-working, reliable and self-motivated.
+Working here is an opportunity to learn how a rural guesthouse works; to develop your cooking, gardening, housekeeping and management skills, perhaps in a completely new context; to meet guests from near and far; and to spend time in a beautiful peaceful rural area, learning about food, culture and society in Istria.

-Our past employees and interns report many benefits from their time with us.
+Our past team members report many benefits from their time with us.
 Here are those often cited:

-* Learning a lot about food, cooking, baking and preserving, including cooking extremely seasonally and with minimal waste, and using up gluts from the garden.
+* Learning a lot about food, wine, cooking, baking and preserving, including cooking extremely seasonally and with minimal waste, using up gluts from the garden, and making everything from scratch.

 * Gaining knowledge and experience with gardening, agriculture and foraging.

-* Learning about the region, including culture, agriculture, politics, history and languages.
+* Learning about the region, including its excellent wines and olive oils, culinary cultures, fascinating history and multiple languages.

 * Living a completely different life in a very different place, having a lot of fun and making a lasting connection with the place and with colleagues.

-* An opportunity for a change of career direction (often into food).
+* An opportunity for a change of career direction.

 * Insight and inspiration for taking on a similar project somewhere in the world one day.